The-Geek-Tech-Workshop/bambu-filament-loader/README.md

-# bambu-filament-loader
+# filament-manager
-An Android app to help manage filament configuration on Bambu printers.
+An Android app to help manage filament configuration on 3D printers.
 Including by reading the RFID tags used on some filaments